 - The best democracy that money can buy.
-In the so-called
+In Citizens United

-Republican-appointed 5-vote conservative majority on the Supreme Court
+5-vote conservative majority on the Supreme Court decrees that secret,

-dramatically shifts electoral influence away from individual voters by
+shifts electoral influence away from individual voters by allowing

-allowing wealthy individuals and corporations to covertly buy the
+wealthy individuals and corporations to covertly buy the election

-election results they want with a flood of cash.
-At the same time,
+results they want with a flood of cash.
+At the same time, super-sized

 - Un-elected global government.
 As more and more of us have won